M-Arafat61/IT-seminar-react-firebase/questions_and_answers.md

 #### Answer: C: 3

-<i>Write your explanation here</i>
-Count initially 0, when forEach loop continues on nums array if condition checks for num as element of the array.
+<i>Count initially 0, when forEach loop continues on nums array if condition checks for num as element of the array.
 When num 0, if condition is not true because 0 is falsy value.So, first iteration never happens.
-When num 1, count also 1 and for num 2 also 3 count sets as 2 and 3.Finally, count set as 3 and the loop ends.
+When num 1, count also 1 and for num 2 also 3 count sets as 2 and 3.Finally, count set as 3 and the loop ends.</i>

 </p>
 </details>